telehash/telehash.github.io/E3X.md

  - calls back for any eid active locally
  - doesn't reveal our eid w/o going through .discovered first

-buffer = e3x.handshake(eid); // returns current handshake
-eid = e3x.session(buffer);
-active = e3x.receive(eid, buffer, keepalive time); // returns if active, and sets next keepalive if flag, this pipe is default
-// for handshakes too to accept them after validated, same pipe logic e3x.keepalive(eid, at);
-// schedules next keepalive up to at ahead (if needed, anything received cancels)
-// upon external pipe close for eid, fire keepalive() while([eid,buffer] = e3x.sending()) // if no buffer then pipe.down(eid) cleanup
-// if buffer is a handshake or empty, convert all paths to pipes and send to all
-// session only to active pipe if any, else to all pipes while([eid,packet] = e3x.receiving())

-pipe.id // guid
-pipe.send()
-pipe.isLocal() // only true if active
-pipe.isDiscoverable() // only when enabled per network pipe.expireAt() for optional keepalive info, .down when expired pipe.up(eid) / .down(eid) // refcount style

 // pipes has {e3x:{}, keys:{}, eids:{pipes:[]}}